quicktext/qql/book/tutorials.md

 We design this mechanism is for multithreading fetching.

-The URL corpus is used for record the fetching states.
-The states includes the init state, fetching state, completed state and error state.
+The URL corpus is used to record the fetching states.
+The states include the init state, fetching state, completed state and error state.

 2. META CORPUS
 After fetching a task from the URL CORPUS, then program run a the fetching thread.

 When a task has set up, the program will change all the init state in the URL corpus to fetching state.

-One the other hand, the program will fetch the corpuses from the remotre servers according to the corpus schema excule a specail field "fulltext".
+One the other hand, the program will fetch the corpuses from the remotre servers according to the corpus schema excuse a special field "fulltext".

 The filed 'fulltext' will be processed in the FULLTEXT CORPUS, not in the META CORPUS.